Sara Lee Corporation: History

 In 1935, Charles Lubin and his brother-in-law, Arthur Gordon, bought a small chain of Chicago neighborhood bakeries called Community Bake Shops.
 Working together, the businessmen expanded their original three stores into a chain of seven bakeries.
 Lubin wanted to expand the business.
 He named a cream cheesecake after his eight-year-old daughter, Sara Lee Lubin, and changed the name of the business to Kitchens of Sara Lee.

 In 1956, the Consolidated Foods Corporation bought Kitchens of Sara Lee, and it became one of the company's best-known brand names.
 In 1985, the name Sara Lee Corporation was adopted for the corporation as a whole.
 While the company traced its lineage to 1939, when Nathan Cummings acquired C. D. Kenny Company, a wholesale distributor of sugar, coffee, and tea in Baltimore, Consolidated Foods Corporation was actually the descendant of a Chicago grocery store called Sprague, Warner & Company.
 This enterprise, which started on State Street in Chicago, was founded during the Civil War by Albert A. Sprague and Ezra J. Warner.
 By 1909, Sprague, Warner & Company was one of the leading wholesale grocery companies in the United States, famous for house brands such as Richelieu, Ferndell, and Batavia.
 In 1942, this company was acquired by the Canadian-born Cummings.
 The new Chicago-based company, at first called Sprague Warner–Kenny Corp., ranked as the largest grocery wholesaler in the United States.
 Annual sales grew from about $20 million in 1942 to $120 million by 1946.
 After changing its name in 1945 to Consolidated Grocers, Cummings's company became the Consolidated Foods Corporation in 1953.

+In 1965, Consolidated Foods acquired Chicken Delight, a fast-food franchise chain then operating approximately 650 locations across the United States and Canada, for approximately $10 million in stock.
+The company's franchise model, which required franchisees to purchase supplies exclusively from the franchisor in lieu of paying franchise fees, became the subject of a landmark antitrust class action.
+In Siegel v.
+Chicken Delight, 448 F.2d 43 (9th Cir.
+1971), the United States Court of Appeals for the Ninth Circuit ruled the arrangement an unlawful tying arrangement under the Sherman Act — a decision widely cited in subsequent franchise antitrust law.
+Consolidated wrote off its investment in fiscal 1971, settled with 927 franchisees for $2.5 million, and sold the trademark in 1972.

 In 1986, Sara Lee bought the manufacturing and mail order operations of Wolferman's, a maker of English muffins, that dated back to 1888.

 In February 1988, Sara Lee agreed to the purchase of the 84-year-old Adams-Millis Corporation of High Point, North Carolina, the largest private label sock and stocking manufacturer in the United States, with 3000 employees and 1987 sales of nearly $200 million.